 - Engage in optical character recognition to turn images into text files for parsing and analysis.

 NLP will be the driving force in the future for better clinical decision support and patient health outcomes.

 Machine Learning (ML)

-ML for healthcare is still in nascent stage for production, development, and planning stages in healthcare with algorithms that learn from data.
+ML for healthcare is still in the nascent stage for production, development, and planning stages in healthcare with algorithms that learn from data.
 Data in healthcare revolves around everything from diagnosis, treatment, medical procedures to image analysis.

 Below are some innovative ML use cases.

-- ML powered chatbots are transforming the way patients interacted with people.
+- ML-powered chatbots are transforming the way patients interacted with people.
 They also bridge the gap of information which exists between patients and doctors.